Net-Base Services & Portals

 Important deep dives into this topic

-We do not build services, REST servers and portals as decorative surface layers, but as a foundational part of your functional architecture.
-This is where we are strong: when portals expose the same processes cleanly to external users, background services run quietly, and APIs not only deliver data but carry real domain responsibility.
+Services, REST-servers and portals are not built by us as a decorative add-on layer, but as a supporting part of your domain architecture.
+This is precisely where we are strong: when portals expose the same processes cleanly to the outside, background services run quietly, and APIs not only deliver data but carry true functional responsibility.

 REST

-REST endpoints represent roles, rules, data flows and defined process steps in a controlled manner, instead of merely delivering thin data shells.
+REST-endpoints represent roles, rules, data flows and defined process steps in a controlled manner, rather than delivering thin data shells.

 Services

-Synchronization, license checks, exports, imports, notifications and background processing belong in observable services, not in hidden client side paths.
+Synchronization, license checks, exports, imports, notifications and background processing belong in observable services, not in hidden client-side code paths.

 Portale

-We tightly integrate portals with data, permissions and process logic so that web access does not drift away from the core system’s domain logic.
+Portals are directly interwoven with data, rights and process logic so that web access does not drift functionally away from the core system.

 Betrieb